 Altitude: Start at 11,105 ft and climb to 13,047 ft

-I was going to say this is super cheap hike in Mexico City, but after adding up the expenses I’m kind of surprised.
-Almost all of our costs were spent on transportation.
+I was going to say this is a super cheap hike in Mexico City, but after adding up the expenses I’m kind of surprised.
+However, almost all of our costs were spent on transportation.
+We spent:

-In total, the price for the Izta-Popo National Park hike in Mexico City was 730 pesos for two people ($39 usd).
+In total, the price for the Izta-Popo National Park hike in Mexico City was 730 pesos / 39 usd for two people.
 If you have a car, though, you can cut costs almost to zero.

-Getting to Izta-Popo National Park from Mexico City is really easy.
+Getting to Izta-Popo National Park from Mexico City is pretty simple.
 First, take a taxi, uber, or metro to the TAPO bus station.
 From here, look for the “Volcanes” bus line sign.
-It’s easy to spot, and once you do just walk through the room to their ticket station.
+It’s easy to spot and once you do just walk through the room to their ticket station.

-We paid 35 pesos each for our ticket, and hopped on the next bus to Amecameca.
+We paid 35 pesos / 2 usd each for our ticket and hopped on the next bus to a town called Amecameca.
 They leave multiple times an hour, so don’t worry about scheduling.

-Try to go as early as you can.
-There’s a couple reasons I recommend this.
-First, the ride out only took an hour because there was zero traffic, which was nice because it took about 1.5 hours on the way back to Mexico City.
+You should try to go as early as you can and there are a couple reasons I recommend this.
+First, the ride out only took an hour because there wasn’t traffic, which was nice because it took about 1.5 hours on the way back to Mexico City in the afternoon.

-Also, we were on the 6:40 am bus so we got to see a beautiful sunrise over the mountains as we drove… definitely makes the ride more enjoyable!
+Second, we were on the 6:40 am bus so we got to see a beautiful sunrise over the mountains as we drove, which definitely made the ride more enjoyable!

 Because these two volcanos are the main attractions of Izta-Popo National Park, there’s really no point in planning this as an afternoon trip.
 If you can’t go early, it’s probably not worth visiting unfortunately.
 But if you can…. do it!
 The views are really unforgettable on a clear and crisp morning.

-Once you arrive in Amecameca, turn left out of the bus station and walk down the street to the main square.
-Here you’ll see a line of taxis, and you can grab the first one.
+Once you arrive in Amecameca, turn right out of the bus station and walk down the street to the main square.
+Here you’ll see a line of taxis and you can grab the first one.

-Negotiate with the driver on a price to Paso de Cortez, the entrance to Izta-Popo National Park.
-It’s about 30 minutes away from Amecameca, so expect to pay between 150 to 300 pesos.
-We paid 250 for our ride up.
+Negotiate with the driver on a price to Paso de Cortez where you will enter Izta-Popo National Park.
+It’s about 30 minutes away from Amecameca, so expect to pay between 150 to 300 pesos depending on your negotiating skills.
+We paid 250 pesos / 13 usd for our ride up.

-You really have two different options for the Izta-Popo hike in Mexico City, depending on how much you want to trek.
-We did the Paso de Cortez roundtrip hike, and it was long.
+You have two different options to see the active volcanos in Izta-Popo National Park and it really just depends on how much you want to walk.
+We did the Paso de Cortez roundtrip hike and I’m not going to lie… it was long.

 The signs pointing to La Joya are very obvious and easy to follow.
 There were also side trails to a secluded rest station with picnic tables where we stopped for an early lunch, and others that leave the main road and branch into the prairies on the mountainsides.

 After abut 15 minutes, we saw a small path that left the main one and went right.
 We climbed it and emerged on the ridge to the most amazing views of Izta behind us, Popo to the left, and the sweeping valley and city laid out to our right.
-Seriously amazing photo op.
+It was a seriously amazing photo op.

 From there, we decided to turn around because we still had a LONG way back to Paso de Cortez.
 We started the trek down, walked past La Joya, and continued the 6.2 miles back to Paso de Cortez.

-With two miles left (we had walked 11.5 in total at this point) a taxi driver passed us.
-He was headed back to Amecameca from dropping a passenger at La Joya, and we happily flagged him down.
-It was only 150 pesos to get us back to Paso de Cortez and then all the way down to Amecameca bus station.
+With one mile left (we had walked 11.5 in total at this point) a taxi driver passed us.
+He was headed back to Amecameca from dropping a passenger at La Joya and we happily flagged him down.
+From here, it was only 150 pesos / 8 usd to get us back to Paso de Cortez and then all the way down to Amecameca bus station.

 If a taxi doesn’t pass you (I wouldn’t count on the good luck) you can wait at Paso de Cortez for one.
 They come to drop of tourists fairly often and it shouldn’t be a problem finding one for the way back.

-La Joya to Paso de Cortez One Way – 7 Miles
+Option 2: La Joya to Paso de Cortez One Way Hike (7 Miles)

-After our experience, I had another idea for a great way to see the Izta-Popo National Park hike in Mexico City.
-This option gives you a chance to see the awesome landscape without having to hike all 12.5 miles of Paso de Cortez to La Joya and back.
+After our experience I had another idea for an easier way to see the best that Izta-Popo National Park has to offer without walking so far.
+This second option gives you a chance to see the awesome landscapes and active volcano without having to hike all 12.5 miles from Paso de Cortez to La Joya and back.

 The total trek distance would be a mile or two up and down Izta from La Joya, and then 6.2 miles from La Joya to Paso de Cortez.
 Definitely a good option to consider!